supercollider/supercollider/README_WINDOWS.md

-Welcome to SuperCollider for Windows!
+Hello and welcome to SuperCollider for Windows!
 =====================================

-This Readme has two sections: "Installing SuperCollider", and "Building SuperCollider for Windows".
-The first section provides basic information to get going, and also introduces some common SuperCollider terminology.
-The second section is subdivided into two sections: direct build instructions, and "Walkthroughs".
-The first part contains the essentials for a successful build, while the walkthroughs are more tutorial-like and written for less experienced developers.
-They are not required reading to build the Windows version of SC.
+This Readme is divided into two main sections: "Installing SuperCollider" and "Building SuperCollider for Windows."
+The first section provides basic information to help you get started, including common SuperCollider terminology.
+The second section is further divided into two parts: "Direct Build Instructions" and "Walkthroughs."
+The "Direct Build Instructions" section contains essential information to ensure a successful build of the Windows version of SuperCollider.
+The "Walkthroughs" section is more tutorial-like and aimed at less experienced developers.
+It is not necessary to read each chapter in this section consecutively, as they may appear repetitive.
+To summarize, the first section covers the basics and introduces SuperCollider terminology, while the second section provides essential build instructions and additional tutorial-like content.
-Furthermore, the individual chapters in "Walkthroughs" are not expected to be read consecutively; they might appear quite repetitive if done so.

 Table of contents
 -----------------